AnujKeshri0/sql_-Agricultural_Loan_Management_Systems/README.md

 Seasonal Trends: Loans peak during planting season, while repayments peak after harvest time.

 🚀 Conclusion
 The Loan Management System for Farmers helps track important data about loans and repayments.
 While many farmers manage their loans well, some need additional help.
-Understanding the links between farm size, loan performance, and repayment can help banks improve their lending practices.
-This project shows the value of using data to make informed decisions and can guide future efforts to support farmers more effectively.
+Understanding the links between farm size, loan performance, and repayment can assist banks in improving their lending practices.
+This project illustrates the value of using data to make informed decisions and can guide future efforts to support farmers more effectively.